 Effective Sunday, December 6th.
-O. S. L. train No. 9 for Butte, Portland and intermediate points will leave Salt Lake at 10:45 p. m. instead of 11:45.

-Impure blood runs you down-makes you an easy victim for organic diseases.
-Burdock Blood Bitters puri-fles the blood-cures the cause-

-NEW DIRECTORY OF UTAH,

-We have just issued the third revised edition Polk's Utah State Gazetteer and Business directory.
-This work con-tains the names and addresses of all business and professional people in the entire state; also full and complete lists of farmers or land owners, convenient-us averaged by counties.
-Every busiof farmers of fand owners, convenient-ly arranged by counties.
-Every busi-mess man should have a copy.
+O, S. L. train No. 9 for Butte, Portland and intermediate points will leave Salt Lake at 10:45 p. m. instead of 11:45.
+NEW DIRECTORY OF UTAH, NEW DIRECTORY OF UTAH, We have just issued the third revised edition Polk's Utah State Gazetteer and Business directory.
+This work con-tains the names and addresses of all business and professional people in the entire state; also full and complete lists of farmers or land owners, convenient-ly arranged by counties.
+Every busi-ness man should have a copy.
 Price \$6.
-Write or phone R. L. Polk & Co., publishers, W. P. COOPER, Secretary and Manager.
+Write or phone R. L. Polk & Co., publishers.
+W. P. COOPER, Secretary and Manager.
 Tels.
 39. Dooly Building, Salt Lake City.

-A STRANGE RACE OF NEGROES IS DISCOVERED

-TEA

-grocer.
+Dress Suits for rent.
+Daniels, the Tailor, 57 W. 2nd So.
+Pure Drugs and Prescriptions out specialty.
+Halliday Drug Company.